 Organic kalamata olives are one of our most popular products here at Mount Zero.
 And it’s easy to understand why once you learn about their nutritional benefits and the array of mouthwatering ways you can eat them up.

 You can recognise beautiful kalamata olives based on their dark purple appearance, firm glossy flesh, delicious bitter flavour and medium to large size in comparison to other green and black olives.

-Due to their strong salty taste and the fact they are high in fat, many people are left wondering are ‘kalamata olives a healthy choice?’.
-So we’ve outlined their nutritional profile and the health benefits associated with their consumption to help get to the bottom of whether kalamata olives are good for you or not.
+Due to their strong salty taste and the fact they are high in fat, many people are left wondering: 'Are kalamata olives a healthy choice?’
+Well, we’ve crunched the numbers for you and outlined their nutritional profile and health benefits to help get to the bottom of whether kalamata olives are good for you or not.